kazupon/vite-test-utils/docs/guide/setup.md

 Whether to launch a server to respond to requests in the test suite.

 - Type: `boolean`
-- Default: `true`
+- Default: `false`

 #### browser

 Under the hood, vite-test-utils uses [`playwright`](https://playwright.dev/) to carry out browser testing.

 If this option is set, a browser will be launched and can be controlled in the subsequent test suite.
 (More info can be found [here](/api-reference/browser-testing).)

 - Type: `boolean`
 - Default: `true`